emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 In any cases, especially on older CPUs, HyperThreading (Intel) or Simultaneous Multi-Threading (AMD) should be turned off.
 On a given CPU with an average number of cores (e.g. 8 or 10) a speed improvement of roughly 2.5-3 should be attainable in mechanical simulations with the MPI-version.

+This container also works on headless machines.
+It should then choose software rendering automatically.
+If you log in to a headless machine via ssh, choose -X option on the client side.
+The GUI will be forwarded to your client.

 Have fun,

 emefff.